 Seven tips for your work-life balance

-How to get the right time out
+How to take the right time out

 1. la dolce farniente - the sweet idleness